Overview of Requirements and Restrictions

 For languages taught at U.Va

-The types of examinations for foreign language placement include:
+The types of examinations for world language placement include:

 - SAT II Subject Test